An Easy Project for Storing Weights

 Drill a 3/8″ hole at 1-1/2″ deep in the bottom of each leg to accommodate the caster sleeves (see the manufacturer’s instructions for details).
 Insert the caster sleeves into the hole and tap in place with a hammer, then insert the casters.

-Now I am able to keep my weights and PowerBlocks organized, off of the floor and out of the way until my next workout!
+With this stand for weights and PowerBlocks, I can keep everything organized, off of the floor and out of the way until my next workout!

 Have any questions about the DIY furniture plans to build a portable stand for weights and PowerBlocks?
-Leave a comment below and don’t forget to enter the giveaway!
+Leave a comment below!

 Originally posted 2016-06-13 08:00:02.